fnassar/connectionslab/Project1/README.md

 <img src="https://github.com/fnassar/connectionslab/blob/main/Project1/images/goback.jpg" alt="Image not found" width="500">

 * One thing I was sure to do is smooth scrolling on click `document.getElementById('mapcontainer').scrollIntoView({ behavior: "smooth" });`.
 As scrolling is not allowed, the scrolling, I belive, allows the user to know they is in the same page and facilitates the understanding that they can "go back up".

+* I chose a dark grey background with an 'antiquewhite' writing for simplicity.
+Black and white would be too sharp for the eyes and these colors are generally my favorites.
+* For the font, I opened a couple maps and checked their fonts.
+I noticed they were sanserif but still professional, so I looked for a sansserif font that I liked.

 ## Key Challenges and Solutions